Shanxi: Early Republic of China (1912–1937)

+A view of Shanxi during the early Republic of China: Xianshen Lou, a Zoroastrian temple in Jiexiu.

 Yan invested in Shanxi's industrial infrastructure, and by 1949 the area around Taiyuan was a major national producer of coal, iron, chemicals, and munitions.
 Yan was able to protect the province from his rivals for the period of his rule partially due to his building of an arsenal in Taiyuan that, for the entire period of his administration, remained the only center in China capable of producing field artillery.
 Yan's army was successful in eradicating banditry in Shanxi, allowing him to maintain a relatively high level of public order and security.

 Yan went to great lengths to eradicate social traditions which he considered antiquated.
 He insisted that all men in Shanxi abandon their Qing-era queues, giving police instructions to clip off the queues of anyone still wearing them.
 In one instance, Yan lured people into theatres in order to have his police systematically cut the hair of the audience.
 He attempted to combat widespread female illiteracy by creating in each district at least one vocational school in which peasant girls could be given a primary-school education and taught domestic skills.
 After National Revolutionary Army military victories in the 1925 generated great interest in Shanxi for the Kuomintang's ideology, including women's rights, Yan allowed girls to enroll in middle school and college, where they promptly formed a women's association.